-The release notes for the Windows Azure BizTalk Services contain the known issues in this release.
+The release notes for the Microsoft Azure BizTalk Services contain the known issues in this release.

 The following section lists known issues in this release of the BizTalk Services: